ilyanikolaevsky/navmesh/README.md

 ``path_finder.cpp`` has main class, which invoces geometry calculations, constructs the graph and uses A* to find the path between two given points.

 ## Demo
 A demo is a simple windows GUI application.
-It uses GDI+ to draw obstacles and a found path, as well as outputting some statistics.
+It uses GDI+ to draw obstacles and the found path, as well as outputting some statistics.
-The user interaction is mostly happening through the meny.
+The user interaction is mostly happening through the menu.
 Following items are available:

 * Polygon
   * Add - click on the screen to add the point to the new polygon.
 Right click to add the polygon to the map.